25 Creative Ways to Collaborate with Other Bloggers and Brands

 Guest posting might not be an innovative way to network, but it's effective.
 You can pitch guest post ideas to all manner of bloggers throughout your industry and niche.
 They can build up your author profile and name recognition, they can get you unlinked mentions, and they can even get you backlinks.
 As long as your content is unique, valuable, high-quality, and on target for the audience it's reaching, you'll build an excellent guest reputation.

-Lots of Guest Post Emails
+Lots Of Guest Post Emails

 You probably get a lot of emails for guest posts already; most of them are junk, but some of them are gold.
 Some of my best links were from people emailing me, as well as with my clients.